Transcript: PERDITA FINN on the Long Story of Our Souls /353

 Perdita Finn Well, my hands had been on the steering wheel with a pretty tight grip from life.
 And even if I could sometimes, you know, get myself over into the passenger seat, my foot was always ready to hit the brakes or grab the steering wheel, right?
 You know, how do we get in the backseat of the car?
 How do we get out of the car altogether?

 One of the ways to do that, I think, is we have to really feel like somebody else is driving.
 And we have to feel like the vehicle that we're in is a different vehicle.
-And for me, that involves a couple of things.
-One is the intimate experience.
-This work began for me really intimately with collaborating with the Dead. with those on the other side.
+And for me, that involves a couple of things, one is the intimate experience.
+This work began for me really intimately with collaborating with the Dead — with those on the other side.
 And it began in very small ways and noticing the Dead and calling out to them.
-And I say that Dead, not my Ancestors, because although I included my grandparents and aunts and uncles, I also included teachers and roadkill and spiders on my window sill, I really tried hard not to leave anyone out.
+And I say the Dead, not my Ancestors, because although I included my grandparents and aunts and uncles, I also included teachers and roadkill and spiders on my windowsill, I really tried hard not to leave anyone out.
 And when I would have worries or fretting, I sort of fell into this practice very idiosyncratically as a harried, overwhelmed, financially-stressed out mother of two young children.
-And I started asking for help with the other side, and the other side started showing up, tremendously.
-And the more I asked for help, and the more they showed up, grandparents, my impossible father, teachers; all kinds of people have shown up.
-And what I find is that all I have to do is say Help.
-And someone from the other side will show up and genuinely help.
+And I started asking for help with the other side and the other side started showing up, tremendously.
+And the more I asked for help and the more they showed up — grandparents, my impossible father, teachers, all kinds of people have shown up.
+And what I find is that all I have to do is say, “Help,” and someone from the other side will show up and genuinely help.

 And I have found that that conversation with the other side, with the Dead is very, very close to the language of the natural world, of the Tree.
 That conversation with the dead brought me into conversation with the trees and the plants and the flowers with the owls and the hawks and the salamanders, so that it became a very fluid polyphony of engagement and connection all around me.
 And it's much easier to let go of our control when we have something else to hold on to.
 We need to hold on…we need to hold on to love, to connection, to intimacy.
 It's our first gesture as human beings as primates to hold on.
 If we don't hold on, we'll die.
 So what are we going to hold on to?
 Are we going to hold on to control, to fear?
 Or are we going to hold on to the hands of those who've loved us for millennia and eons, and help us without end?